markusschaeffer/diploma-thesis/README.md

 ## Scenarios
 - Simple transfer of ETH between two smart contracts
 - Voting (ballot.sol)
-- Reading and writing from/to a simple contract holdin getter and setter methods
+- Reading and writing from/to a simple contract consisting mainly of getter and setter methods

+# AWS EC2 Startup Procedure

+- Start a node with a GETH Bootnode and Eth-Netstats
+- Save the IP of the Bootnode (e.g. GIT push)
+- Change ROOT_DIR in env.sh
+- Start other nodes running GETH and the REST communication module
+- Deploy scenario from a local node (via REST communication to other deployed nodes)
+- Start Benchmarks from a local node (via REST communication to other deployed nodes)
+- Benchmark results are stored on the local DB

+# Local MongoDB
+ - start via "mongo"
+- select last entries descending on startTime: "db.benchmarklogs.find().pretty().sort({"startTime":-1})"

-# Errors/Issues
+# Geth Related Errors/Issues

 - Errors
 -- UnhandledPromiseRejectionWarning: Error: Returned error: known transaction